Road closures guidance - street parties and events

 - Charges for road closures usually apply streetparty.org.uk

 Please visit our event support web page for advice regarding organising events.

 How to apply for a road closure for a street party

 We do not charge for road closures for street parties.
-This is likely to be a single street (or section of a street) closed for a short period of time. firstname.lastname@example.org.
-We require 3 weeks notice of a street party.and return to
+This is likely to be a single street (or section of a street) closed for a short period of time. and return to email@example.com.
+We require 3 weeks notice of a street party.

 You must also provide evidence that all households within the proposed road closure are in agreement, this could be in the form of a list of properties and signatures to the proposal.